Chervonets: Chervontsy of Russian coinage

 Beginning with Ivan III until Peter the Great, gold coins that were minted were known as chervontsy or chervony, but they were used mainly as award medals.
-Depicted on them were either a two-headed eagle on both sides, or a tsarist portrait and a two-headed eagle.
+Depicted on them were either a two-headed eagle on both sides or a tsarist portrait and a two-headed eagle.

-As a result of the monetary reform of Peter I in Russia, a new monetary system was introduced and the first gold coins, chervontsy appeared.
+As a result of the monetary reforms of Peter I in Russia, a new monetary system was introduced and the first chervontsy appeared.
 In their weight (3.47 g) and [alloy] sample (986), they fully corresponded to the Hungarian ducat (golden Ugric).
-Also, these coins were issued in denominations of two chervonets with a mass of 6.94 g.
+These coins were also issued in denominations of two chervonets with a mass of 6.94 g.
 118 copies of the first chervontsy were issued in 1701.
 Chervontsy were usually only used in trade with foreigners.

 The Chervonets of 1706 (the date is in letters) is the only known copy in gold.
 From the collection of Biron the coin got to a museum in Vienna.
 Although gold chervonsty from 1706 exists in private collections in Russia, these were both removed from pendants, thus without flaws.
 In the Hermitage there is a copy in low-grade silver, which is authentic (tested by Udzenikov).
 The known replica of this chervonets are made of high-grade silver and copper.
 B.S.
 Yusupov noted in his book, "The Coins of the Russian Empire" (Kazan, 1999, p.
 231) that before the silver chervonets of 1706 were known as a shestak.
 Today, the low-grade silver chervonets of 1706 is an unidentified coin in the Russian numismatics system.
 When confirming a sample of silver about 210, it should be recognized as the first shestak.
 There are two types of [shestak] coins: without the medal on the chest and with the medal on the chest.
 On each form there are several variants of stamps with small differences in details.
 The cost of a new copy in high-grade silver in 2010 is about 50 thousand rubles.The description of a 1706-year old chervonets (1707 model) with the letters of the engraver, IL-L. In the domestic market, gold chervontsy were traded at a rate of 2 rubles and 20 kopecks to 2 rubles 30 kopecks.